New York museums to disclose artwork looted by Nazis

 In 2019, the Arkell Museum in upstate New York returned a painting after it was made known that it was stolen by Nazis from a Jewish family in 1933.
 The museum’s director, Suzan Friedlander, said they “fully support the recent legislation regarding work seized by the Nazis.”

-Last year, the Jewish Museum in New York City dedicated an entire exhibition to the topic of looted art and ceremonial objects.
+Last year, the Jewish Museum, in New York City, dedicated an entire exhibition to the topic of looted art and ceremonial objects.

 While signage for Nazi-looted artwork is a policy unique to New York, other U.S. museums have undertaken efforts to trace the origin of potentially stolen artworks.